 A simple mobile development project might be one piece of software developed for iOS.
 But, things are never so simple are they?
 There are at least two versions of iOS being used at any given time.
 There are a handful of devices to consider such as iPad, iPad mini, and a few each of the iPod and iPhone.
 And then on top of that you have to consider what browsers people are using.

 That is the simple version of the story.

 The complex version includes a few hundred screen resolutions, different device makers, and too many Android versions to count.

-Experienced testers are familiar with the combinatorial problem, but for mobile devices, there are a few new twists -- and ways to adjust.
+Experienced testers are familiar with the combinatorial problem of emulator vs simulator vs real device.
+But for mobile devices, there are a few new twists -- and ways to adjust.
 Here are a few.